-First Look At Former Patriots WR Josh Gordon In Seahawks Jersey
+NESN

 Gordon continues to wear No. 10 in Seattle.

-Seahawks quarterback Russell Wilson was a key contributor to getting the former Patriots wide receiver in Seattle.
 Fans likely will continue to cheer on the often-troubled receiver as he became a fan favorite in his time with the Patriots.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images